rvinluan/rvinluan.github.io/_drafts/2016-01-08-good-critique.md

 Anyway, because good critiquing is a skill that takes practice like any other, I thought it'd be helpful to articulate some high level principles that sometimes we forget when we're in the trenches, caught up in the rush of seeing something and having an opinion about it.
 So if you want to be good at giving feedback and not being a wet blanket, here are some things that are imperative:

-1. Your goal when giving feedback is to make the thing better.
+1. Your goal when critiquing is to make the thing better.

 2. Your goal is NOT to judge whether or not it is good.